Hexcede/ClassUtil/README.md

 See **Usage** section below.

 ## Installation
-### Option 1 - With RoStrap framework (what I recommend for organizational purposes)
+### Option 1 - With RoStrap framework (what I personally recommend for organization)
 1. Install RoStrap (https://rostrap.github.io/Getting-Started/).
 2. Run the plugin and select a framework location.
 3. Insert the module into the framework `Packages` folder.